 Waiala Cove is part of the ‘Ahihi-Kiana’u Reserve, and one of the only parts of the reserve that is still open to the public.
 Careless descriptions in guidebooks along with some less than environmentally sound kayak tour companies literally trampled this fragile reserve ecosystem down.
 Areas like Mokuha (aka “Fishbowl”) and Kalaeloa (aka “Aquarium”) became an unsustainable draw for people after being publicized and commercially exploited.
-Several years ago commercial kayak tours were banned in the hopes that it would move the impact toward sustainability.
+Years ago commercial kayak tours were banned in the hopes that it would move the impact toward sustainability.
 But do-it-yourself hikers and kayakers filled the void, and since self-guided visitors are typically not as informed as those being guided, the unintended consequence was less informed visitors.

 In 2008 the decision was made to close off almost the entire reserve to the public for two years while a better way to manage the reserve was determined.
-In 2010 that decision was extended for an additional two years.
+In 2010, and again 2012, that decision was extended for an additional two years.
 This portion of ‘Ahihi Bay was chosen to be the only popular snorkel spot in the reserve where land-access would remain open.
 (To visit the other ocean portions of the reserve means you must access via non-powered boat or by swimming.)

 It is very important to note that while virtually all guidebooks offer suggestions of places to enter the water from the rocks, the only place anyone should ever enter at Waiala Cove is via the concrete slab on the North end of the cove.
 Not only is it the easiest and safest way in, entering from other areas has impacted coral significantly.
 A volunteer group of concerned naturalists partnered with the State and other environmental groups had been educating visitors about this (and other sustainable practices), but the group’s presence at ‘Ahihi-Kiana’u has since been suspended pending the State’s study on more effective solutions.

 Please don’t stand up!

 Learn to adjust masks and clear snorkels without standing before you go out over shallow reef.
 Do your very best to not stand while snorkeling.
 “Just one time” might not sound like a lot, but one step on coral kills many years of growth.